-PACE will award titles recognizing the three best Junior Varsity teams and the three best Small School teams at the 2016 NSC.
+PACE will recognize Junior Varsity teams and Small School teams at the 2018 NSC.
 These will not be separate divisions.

 A JV team consists of players in 10th grade or below.
 Middle school teams count as JV teams.